 c.
 (U) Information that has been reviewed but not identified as meeting the applicable standard 5.
-(U) Retention of Attorney-Client Communications17 a.
+(U) Retention of Attorney-Client Communications a.
 (U) Target charged with a crime pursuant to the United States Code18 b.
-(U) Target charged with a non-Federal crime in the United States and persons other than a target charged with a crime in the United States19 c.
-(U) Privileged communications involving targets and other persons not charged with a crime in the United States E. (U) Ad Hoc Systems23 1.
+(U) Target charged with a non-Federal crime in the United States and persons other than a target charged with a crime in the United States19 255 c.
+(U) Privileged communications involving targets and other persons not charged with a crime in the United States E. (U) Ad Нос Systems23 2 1.
 (U) Standard for Use23 2.
 (U) Disclosure, Dissemination, Compliance, and Privilege24 3.
 (U) Access to and Identification of FISA-Acquired Information24 4.
 (U) Retention of FISA-Acquired Information24 5.
 (U) Analysis and Queries of Raw FISA-Acquired Information25 6.
-(U) Procedures for Retention of Attorney-Client Communications26 F. (U) Spe cial Purpose Systems27 1.
+(U) Procedures for Retention of Attorney-Client Communications26 F. (U) Spe cial I Purpose Systems27 1.
 (U) Collection Platforms27 2.
-(U) Systems Used Solely for Audits and Oversight
+(U) Systems Used Solely for Audits and Oversight28 7 Systems or Other Repositories That Contain Data Obtained Through Activity Monitoring Activities32 8 3. ( (U) Backup and Evidence Copies in FBI Systems